beanvalidation/beanvalidation.org/contribute/index.md

 ## <a name="contributions"/>Contributions

-The specification is done in the open: both discussions and artifacts.
+All specification work is done in the open.
+This does not only include discussions, but also all code and artifacts.
+Here is a list of all relevant GitHub source repositories:

 * [Specification repository](https://github.com/beanvalidation/beanvalidation-spec)
 * [Reference implementation repository](https://github.com/hibernate/hibernate-validator)